My wife and I love watching birds, enjoying their colors, behavior, and songs, and we are always looking for ways to attract more of them to our yard.

 If you are new to hummingbird feeding and your feeders have not been discovered by hummingbirds, making a small amount would be ideal.
 Depending on the region you live in, hummingbirds can find your feeder the same morning you set it up or may take days, and only a few hummingbirds will visit.

 Knowing how much your hummers consume regularly will determine how much nectar you prepare.
 Making enough nectar for a week and refrigerating it until it is finished is not a problem.
 Some bird enthusiasts report storing refrigerated nectar for up to three weeks without noticing any cloudiness or smell.
 More importantly, they say that their hummers did not see the difference.
 Nectar is so easy to make that making small amounts every time it is needed makes more sense.

 Cleaning Bird Feeders

-Many birds interacting around a feeder is sure to get body fluids and droppings on the feeder that can transmit diseases.
+Many birds interacting around a feeder are sure to get body fluids and droppings on the feeder that can transmit diseases.
 It is recommended to clean your seed feeders every two weeks during heavy use.

 Hand-wash the feeder with a brush using a dilute bleach solution of 1-part bleach to 9 parts water.
 Dry the feeder well before refilling.

 Hummingbird feeders need to be cleaned once a week.
-Soak the feeder in hot water and use a bottle brush to clean inside and outside the feeder.
+Soak the feeder in hot water and use a bottle brush to clean it inside and outside the feeder.
 You can also fill up the bottle with a dilute bleach solution forcing the solution through the nectar ports.